How Much it Costs to OWN an RV: What to Know Before You Buy

 How Much Does it Cost to Park at an RV Campground?

-Some RV campgrounds allow visitors to stay for an extended period, which is ideal if you’re looking to live in your camper full-time.
+Some RV campgrounds will let you stay for an extended time, which is ideal if you’re looking to live in your camper.

 Is it Cheaper to Stay in an RV?